 is more information beyond that.

-There is a page in English about the Ranheim Site here.
+In 2011, remains of a Pagan Temple were found in Ranheim, Norway.
+There was an article about this published in AftenPosten, which has now been removed but an English translation of the article about the Heathen Temple at the Ranheim Site with illustrations is still here.
 Unfortunately the site has already been destroyed for a housing project.
 Apparently this is legal in Norway.

 • Branston, Brian, Lost Gods of England, Thames and Hudson, London, 1974.

 • Campbell, Lyle, Historical Linguistics, MIT Press, Cambridge, Mass.
 2004.